 How does this medication work?
 What will it do for me?

 Nilutamide belongs to a group of medications known as nonsteroidal antiandrogens.
 Nonsteroidal antiandrogens such as nilutamide block the effect of the male hormone testosterone in the body.
 Prostate cancer cells require testosterone in order to grow and reproduce.
-Nilutamide is used in combination with surgery and a hormone therapy that reduces the amount of testosterone in the body (e.g., goserelin) for the treatment of prostate cancer.
+Nilutamide is used in combination with surgery to reduce the amount of testosterone in the body for the treatment of prostate cancer.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.